West Horndon railway station

-West Horndon railway station is on the London, Tilbury and Southend line, serving the village of West Horndon situated on the boundary of the boroughs of Brentwood and Thurrock, Essex.
+West Horndon is a railway station on the London, Tilbury and Southend line, serving the village of West Horndon situated on the boundary of the boroughs of Brentwood and Thurrock, Essex.
 It is 19 mi 15 chain down the main line from London Fenchurch Street and is situated between Upminster and Laindon.
 Its three-letter station code is WHR.

 History

+The London Tilbury and Southend Railway Act 1882 required the station called East Horndon to be opened in what was then a remote rural location.

-The station was opened in 1886 as East Horndon by the London Tilbury and Southend Railway on a new direct route from Barking to Pitsea, and the original station structure survives.
-It was renamed West Horndon in 1949.
+The station was opened in 1886 by the London Tilbury and Southend Railway on a new direct route from Barking to Pitsea, and the original station structure survives.
+The station was located in the parish of West Horndon and on the boundary with Childerditch to the west.
+The opening of the station stimulated the building of factories in Childerditch.

+The station was renamed West Horndon in 1949.

 There were formerly three east-facing sidings to the north and east of the station, these closed in September 1964.
 An east-facing sidings to the north and west of the station connected to the premises of Brown and Tawse Limited.

+On privatisation in 1994, infrastructure ownership passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
+Prism Rail were bought out by National Express in 2000 and in 2002 the line was rebranded as c2c.

+Ownership of the infrastructure passed to Network Rail in 2002.

+National Express sold the operation of the franchise to Trenitalia in 2017.

+The station and all trains serving it are currently operated by c2c and are operated by Class 357 and Class 720/6 EMUs.

+A more detailed history of the franchises can be found on the c2c page.

 Previously in the latter part of the 20th century in about 1998 the station building on the London-bound platform had been demolished.
 A more modern structure was erected, which provides very little shelter, unlike the original building.

 During the latter part of 2008 the ticket hall, customer toilets and ticket office were refurbished.
 Automatic doors were provided between the street and the ticket hall, and to and from the platform.